-As of July 2018, construction is at approximately 90% completion.
+As of July 2019, construction is complete.
 The design utilises a steel load-bearing superstructure with brick in-fill.
 A soil study conducted prior to project commencement revealed the presence of high plasticity clay, which is particularly problematic due to the frequent flooding that occurs in the low-lying area.
 Due to the highly active nature of the soil and the associated risk of expansion, uneven settlement and superstructure distortion, soil replacement was undertaken and numerous reinforced concrete piles were installed as part of the foundations.

 HEIP Teams have contributed over 2000 personnel hours to this project.
 In July 2016 the team broke ground on the project, doing soil improvement and pile foundations.
 In July 2017, another team worked extensively on the steel superstructure and commenced the brick in-fill.